nawalsohail33/Virtual_Assistant/README.md

 Overview

-A simple voice-powered Virtual Assistant made by using python.
+A simple voice-powered Virtual Assistant made by using python and NLP techniques like speech recognition and speech synthesis.
 It can perform simple tasks such as:
 Web searches
 Playing YouTube Videos
 Telling Jokes